Monthly Archives: November 2014

 Unaccustomed as I am to public speaking, it was brilliant to give it a bash in a safe environment.
 The People’s Stages are small and frequented mostly by passers-by, who avail of the free chairs while they plan their day.

 I expected most of my audience to be either distracted or half asleep.
-If I huddled over the podium, muttering into my notes, they wouldn’t even notice me.
+If I huddled over the podium, muttering into my notes, they would probably start snoring.
 I knew I could do better.
-I’ve been lucky enough to attend talks by many of the greats – Joel Spolsky, Herb Sutter, Cindy Gallop.
+I’ve been lucky enough to see fantastic speakers who know how to hold their audience – Joel Spolsky, Herb Sutter, Cindy Gallop.

-Channelling ‘great-speakers-I-have-seen’, I created short, one-or-two-word slides with lots of pictures.
-Then I memorised my talk so that I could fix attendees with a beady eye.
+Channelling ‘gripping-speakers-I-have-seen’, I created short, one-or-two-word slides with lots of pictures, and memorised my talk so that I could fix attendees with a beady eye.

 It was a real triumph.
 By the end of my allocated seven minutes, most of those sitting in front of me were looking up and giving me their attention.
 A couple of the volunteers laughed at some of my jokes, and the sound engineer said in astonished tones as I left the stage “That was really good!”